sumit-goyal/Watson-Studio-Workshop/README.md

 ![Create Notebook](./docs/images/new-notebook-from-url.png?raw=true "Title")

-5. Select the runtime `Default Spark Python 3.6 XS (Driver with 1 vCPU and 4 GB RAM, 2 executors with 1 vCPU and 4 GB RAM each)` for the second notebook as it requires an Apache Spark runtime.
+5. Select the runtime `Default Spark Python 3.6 XS (Driver with 1 vCPU and 4 GB RAM, 2 executors with 1 vCPU and 4 GB RAM each)` for the notebook as it requires an Apache Spark runtime.

 ![Select Runtime](./docs/images/select-runtime-spark.png?raw=true "Title")